 Animals

 Healthy 18-day-old preweaning Wistar rats (31.16 ± 6.38 g) were provided by the Laboratory Animal Center of the Second Affiliated Hospital of Harbin Medical University.
 The rats were randomly divided into three groups: control (group C), model (group E) and Bifidobacterium treatment (group T).
-The animals were killed at 2, 6 and 12 h after intraperitoneal injection of endotoxin (LPS) or normal saline, and ileal samples were collected.
-Each group had eight preweaning rats at each time point.
-Dead animals were not included.
+The animals were sacrificed 2, 6 and 12 h after intraperitoneal injection of endotoxin (LPS) or normal saline, and ileal samples were collected.
+Each group had eight preweaning rats for each time point.
+Animals that died during the experiment were not included.

 Bifidobacterium culture